CKimoliatis/CS111/lab1/README.md

 Enter make into the terminal and it will build the program with both the pipe executable and pipe.o output file.

-if not gcc -o pipe.c pipe will also do the same thing

 ## Running

 ```bash